Nethereum/Nethereum.Workbooks/README.md

 # Nethereum.Workbooks
 Nethereum tutorials using Xamarin workbooks.

+Sadly Xamarin workbooks is not having any progress, now a better way to learn Nethereum is the Nethereum Playground at http://playground.nethereum.com.
+This repository is archived now.

 "Xamarin Workbooks provide a blend of documentation and code that is perfect for experimentation, learning, and creating guides and teaching aids."
 For more information on installation requirements go to: https://developer.xamarin.com/guides/cross-platform/workbooks/

 ![Workbook sample](docs/screenshots/deploymentSample.gif)